AStoker/angular-todo-app-start/GUIDE.md

 Remember all that logic we created earlier to test deleting todos?
 Well, now it's time to make that magic happen!

 The logic to delete Todos exists in the app component where we've stored our array of todos.
 So we need to make each todo component able to tell the app component to delete itself.
 To do this we're going to use an event emitter.
-But we're also going to take this oppertunity to explore the concepts of Spys.
+But we're also going to take this opportunity to explore the concepts of Spys.

 > **Spys**: In short, a spy allows us to inspect how properties or functions are used and called.
 You can use a spy to test that a function is called, and that it is called with the correct arguments.